klaasnicolaas/home-assistant-glow/Readme.md

 ## Get started

 Once you are done connecting all the hardware, we'll get started with the configuration for ESPHome.
 In this repository you will find the file [home_assistant_glow.yaml][file], which you can copy into the `esphome` folder of your Home Assistant config.
 Adjust the value `pulse_rate` under **substitutions** to the value on your meter ([how do I find my imp/kWh rate?](#how-do-i-know-if-my-meter-is-supported)), by default the value is `1000` in the yaml file.
-Finally go through the installation wizard of ESPHome and flash the ESP32/8266.
+Finally go through the installation wizard of ESPHome and flash your ESP32/8266.

 ## FAQ